xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 support.
 PBKDF2-HMAC-SHA256 with at least 600,000 iterations count may be used when SHA512 is not available.

+When choosing iteration count for other PRF functions, consult benchmarks of commonly available and specialised hardware to have hashing speed similar to the above rates or slower (thus harder).

 # Key Derivation Function

 A key derivation function produces a derived key from a base key and